 top of page

-APOGEE- With this video installation, I continue my examination of language as central to our species' evolutionary trajectory.
-Each video channel shows a character in Jean-Paul Sartre's existentialist one-act play "No Exit."
-Speaking with individual morse code frequencies instead of voices, the characters remain synchronized, enacting the entire play.
+APOGEE- Each video channel shows a character in Jean-Paul Sartre's existentialist one-act play "No Exit."
+Speaking with individual Morse code frequencies instead of voices, the characters remain synchronized, enacting the entire play.
 Each channel is a single take, where the actors were asked to open and close their mouths at precisely timed intervals.
-Silently sitting without moving or emoting, the performances eventually begin to take a toll on the actors' bodies, paralleling the type of torture that Sartre's characters endure in his version of hell as described in "No Exit."
-The four videos playback on flat screens installed portrait-like, each centered on a wall, facing off inside a black 11' x 11' room.
+Silently sitting without moving or emoting, the performances eventually take a toll on the actors' bodies, paralleling the type of torture that Sartre's characters endure in his version of hell as described in "No Exit."

 The above segment is 3 min 30 sec